kikookraft/HapticPatPat/README.md

-# PatPatHaptic - Haptic Feedback for VRChat with an ESP32 using Bluetooth and OSC
+# Bluetooth PatStrap - Haptic Feedback for VRChat
 This is a project to add haptic feedback to VRChat using an ESP32 and a few other components.
 It is based on the [Patstrap](https://github.com/danielfvm/Patstrap) project by [danielfvm](https://github.com/danielfvm).

-THIS IS STILL IN DEVELOPMENT !
-Update will come soon regarding the documentation on how to setup the project.
+Ce fichier README est également disponible en [français](https://github.com/kikookraft/HapticPatPat/blob/main/README_FR.md).

 ## What is this project?
 This project (like the Patstrap project) is an open project that allows you to add haptic head pat feedpack for VR players in VRChat.